Robotics Nanodegree Program Syllabus: Term One, in Depth

-Using what you’ve learned about perception and control, you’ll tackle the task of locating an object in a cluttered environment, then controlling a robotic arm to grab it and move it to a different location.
+Using what you’ve learned about perception, you’ll tackle the task of locating an object in a cluttered environment, then controlling a robotic arm to grab it and move it to a different location.
 The PR2 is an advanced two-armed robotics development platform created by Willow Garage and in this project, you will use the PR2 in simulation to accomplish this task.
 Here you will leverage MoveIt!, one of the most powerful software packages in the ROS ecosystem to perform collision detection and motion planning.

 Weeks 11 through 14: Deep Learning for Robotics

 Increasingly, the perception and decision-making steps in robotics are being powered by deep neural networks.
 In this final section of Term One, you will have the chance to apply deep learning to perception and control tasks.

 In this project, you will train a deep neural network to identify and track a target in simulation and then issue commands to a drone to follow that target.
 So-called “follow me” applications like this are key to many fields of robotics and the very same techniques you apply here could be extended to scenarios like adaptive cruise control in autonomous vehicles or human-robot collaboration in industry.